 Syntax for temporal literals now produces temporal values:

-', and the
+TIME ', and

 Functions that take temporal arguments accept values with fractional seconds.
 Return values from temporal functions include fractional seconds as appropriate.